macluxHD/bcs1600-postcode-api/README.md

 1. Pull the Docker image: `docker pull ghcr.io/macluxhd/bcs1600-postcode-api:latest`
 2. Create a volume for data: `docker volume create postcode-data`
-3. Run the Docker container: `docker run -p 3000:3000 -e loglevel=INFO -v postcode-data:/app/data ghcr.io/macluxhd/bcs1600-postcode-api:latest`
+3. Run the Docker container: `docker run -p 3000:3000 -v postcode-data:/app/data ghcr.io/macluxhd/bcs1600-postcode-api:latest`

 The data.csv file should be placed in the `/app/data` directory inside the Docker container.
 So edit the volume path `postcode-data` to the desired path on your system.